 If two students are entered in a team event as partners (and qualify for Nationals) and both also qualify in an individual event, these students may choose to enter the individual events at the National Tournament if pre-registered on the "Single Entry Letter of Intent" form prior to the ending of District Tournament registration.
 If two students are entered in a team debate event as partners (and qualify to Nationals) and the same partnership also qualifies in duo, these students may choose to enter ONE of the team events (as partners) at the National Tournament, if pre-registered on the "Single Entry Letter of Intent" form prior to the ending of the District Tournament in which the students will potentially double qualify.

 Extemp Rules: Please refer to the National Tournament Manual about which items are allowed in Extemp.
 Laptops will be allowed in the extemp prep room but internet will not be allowed.
 Cell phones will therefore not be allowed.
 Laptops must be disconnected from wifi and cannot contain anything other than pre-downloaded extemp research (no prepared speeches or papers should be on the hard drive) .
 Contestants may make notes during preparation, but use of notes, card, briefs or other aids are prohibited during the speech.
 Please read the rules for more restrictions.
 Extemp files will be examined over the course of the tournament.

 Contestants may not leave the prep area until dismissed by the Extemp Proctor.
 Consultation with any person other than the Extemp Proctor between the time of drawing and time of speaking is prohibited.
 Any competitor talking, passing notes or otherwise communicating after the draw for speaker one commences shall be disqualified.

 Cross Examination in Extemp Finals: The Wind River Committee will allow cross-examination in the final round of United States and International Extemp, as per the format found in the National Tournament Manual.

-Doubling: Members can enter Congress and two events per the manual.
+Doubling: Members can enter Congress or Big Questions Debate and two events per the manual.
 For questions, see the current manualand the single letters of intent.